zalando-incubator/graphql-jit/README.md

 #### compiledQuery.stringify(value: any)

 the compiled function for producing a JSON string.
-It will be `JSON.stringify` unless `compilerOptions.customJSONSerializer` is true.
+It will be `JSON.stringify` unless `compilerOptions.customJSONSerializer` is a function.
-The value argument should the return of the compiled GraphQL function.
+The value argument should be the return of the compiled GraphQL function.

 ## LICENSE